I have a confession to make…

 And who I wanted to be moving forward.

-Because unlike the Good Girls, our true power doesn’t come from ‘out there’ (donning ski masks & robbing grocery stores)!
+Because unlike the Good Girls, our true power doesn’t come from ‘out there’ (no grocery store heists required!)

 From first noticing how you feel.

-And paying attention to what works for YOU (& what doesn’t).
+From paying attention to what works for YOU (and what doesn’t).

-And learning to trust & follow those cues.
+And learning to trust and follow those cues.

-Because your inner voice / wise woman / sage knows you are plenty good enough.
+Because your inner voice — your inner wise woman — knows you are plenty good enough.

 Exactly as you are.